Asset: 100 MW Solar Farm (share of ownership)

 If you are new to DomaCom, click on the Apply button to begin your application.
 If you are an existing DomaCom Fund investor, you can login to access your account and all the other public crowdfunding campaigns by clicking the Investor Login button.

 Risks for Property Sub-Funds

-Refer to Section 7 of the Risk section of the PDS for an explanation of the risks involved in an investment in the DomaCom Fund and the general risks associated with property markets.
+Refer to Sections 7 and 12 of the Risk section of the PDS for an explanation of the risks involved in an investment in the DomaCom Fund the features of a ‘Special Opportunities’ subfund.